-Produced in response to the Covid-19 pandemic, “Hello, World!” intentionally centers very young children and their families within a 360* environment of sound, sight and moments of playful interaction with performers.
-While making exclusive use of Google’s Tiltbrush VR painting software and Unity Game Engine to present technology-driven visuals to young people free of the restraints of a cumbersome headset or 2D monitor, "Hello, World!" can be experienced communally and inclusive by audiences of all ages.
+"Hello, World!" follows three adventuring friends who awaken in a garden and embark on a journey where they climb trees, fly through the sky, swim in the deep ocean, and float through outer space, saying "Hello!" to the fantastic world around them.
+Produced in response to the COVID-19 pandemic, "Hello, World!" intentionally centers on very young children and their families, immersing them in a 360-degree environment of sound, sight, and playful interactions with performers.
+Using Google's Tilt Brush VR painting software and Unity Game Engine, "Hello, World!" presents technology-driven visuals to young people without the need for cumbersome headsets or 2D monitors.
+This production can be experienced communally and inclusively by audiences of all ages.

-The choreography of “Hello, World!” is devised in response to research sessions which observed how children aged 2-6 play amongst custom-designed interactive installations made specifically for this age range, corresponding to motifs like earth, water and sky.
-“Hello, World!” debuted in March 2022 as a multi-channel 360* experience at the i.d.e.a.
-Museum’s sound dome in Mesa, AZ, followed by an excerpted single-channel performance at The National Sawdust in Brooklyn, NYC with DBR Lab II.
-In this way, “Hello, World!” is an adaptive experience that can be reformatted for children and their families depending on the constraints of any venue, although it is preferred to view in as close to 360 as possible.
+The choreography of "Hello, World!" is inspired by research sessions observing how children aged 2-6 interact with custom-designed, age-appropriate installations featuring motifs such as earth, water, and sky.
+"Hello, World!" debuted in March 2022 as a multi-channel 360-degree experience at the i.d.e.a.
+Museum’s sound dome in Mesa, AZ, and later as an excerpted single-channel performance at The National Sawdust in Brooklyn, NYC, with DBR Lab II.
+This adaptive experience can be reformatted for children and their families based on the constraints of any venue, though it is best viewed in a 360-degree format.

-“Hello, World!” was generously funded by Arizona State University’s Graduate and Professional Association, the Herberger Institute Design & the Arts Polaris grant award, and the School of Music, Dance, & Theatre.
+"Hello, World!" was generously funded by Arizona State University’s Graduate and Professional Association, the Herberger Institute Design & the Arts Polaris Grant Award, and the School of Music, Dance, & Theatre.

 “Hello, World!”
-MULti-channel FULL SHOW | Performed at THE I.D.E.A.
+MULti-channel FULL SHOW Performed at THE I.D.E.A.
 MUSEUM, APRIL 2022

 “Hello, World!” single-channel EXCERPT | Performed at the nATIONAL SAWDUST, APRIL 2022